Chart Color Schemes

 Wakeley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects that could impact the area.
-Notable ones are 239 Canley Vale Road Development, EVO Fairfield, Fairfield Hospital Redevelopment, and Fairfield Showground Community and Events Centre.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch identified nine projects likely impacting the region.
+Key initiatives include 239 Canley Vale Road Development, EVO Fairfield, Fairfield Hospital Redevelopment, and Fairfield Showground Community and Events Centre.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.